About

 6

-The percentage relative to the global document heigth for the title area.
+The percentage relative to the global document height for the title area.

 padding